IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.1.1.3.1 Report Reader with Rendered Instance Retrieve Option

-Report Readers with Rendered Instance Retrieve Option are Report Readers that can handle retrieve and display of referenced images in multimedia reports.
+Report Readers with Rendered Instance Retrieve Option can handle retrieve and display of referenced images in multimedia reports.
 When triggered to view images, Report Readers retrieve rendered images from Image Manager / Image Archive and display the images to the user with some basic viewing capabilities.

 See [Rendered Instance Retrieve Option](#xx23-rendered-instance-retrieve-option) for details.

 ##### XX.1.1.3.2 Report Reader with External Image Display Retrieve Option

-Report Readers with External Image Display Retrieve Option are Report Readers that delegate the image viewing capabilities to external Image Display invoked by the integrated Image Display Invoker.
+Report Readers with External Image Display Retrieve Option delegate the image viewing capabilities to external Image Display invoked by the integrated Image Display Invoker.
 When triggered to view images, Report Readers translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.

 See [External Image Display Retrieve Option](#xx24-external-image-display-retrieve-option) for details.

 ##### XX.1.1.3.3 Report Reader with DICOM Instance Retrieve Option

-Report Readers with DICOM Instance Retrieve Option are Report Readers that integrate with Image Displays directly which provide the image viewing capabilities.
+Report Readers with DICOM Instance Retrieve Option integrate with Image Displays directly to provide the image viewing capabilities.
 When triggered to view images, the Report Readers translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding commands (out of scope of IMR) and launch the integrated Image Display in context, which in turn retrieves and displays the images using either DICOM retrieve or WADO-RS retrieve.

 See [DICOM Instance Retrieve Option](#xx25-dicom-instance-retrieve-option) for details.